RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 We provide :ref:`client desktop mac` and :ref:`client desktop windows` for moderate to heavy use.

-.. important:: Your system must be updated with the latest version of Google Chrome, or Firefox or Safari
+.. important:: * Your system must be updated with the latest version of Google Chrome, or Firefox or Safari

-.. important:: You must be registered and setup with `UCI DUO <https://www.oit.uci.edu/help/duo>`_
+               * You must be registered and setup with `UCI DUO <https://www.oit.uci.edu/help/duo>`_

 .. _web browser login: